What Is the CFTC Commitment of Traders Report?

 How to Access COT Data from the CFTC

-The CFTC publishes all COT data for free on its website.
-No account or registration is required.
-The following six steps walk through how to find, read, and interpret the raw report directly from the primary source.
+All COT data is free at cftc.gov — no account, no paywall, available every Friday by 15:30 ET.
+The following six steps walk through how to find, read, and interpret the raw Legacy or TFF report directly from the primary source.

 Go to the CFTC COT reports page